Osvaldo Alonso: Seattle Sounders FC

 In 2008, Alonso was signed by Seattle Sounders FC, for whom he quickly became a regular starter at defensive midfield.
 In the 2009 MLS Season, he started 28 of 29 appearances in the regular season and playoffs.
 He played the full 90 minutes in 26 games and all 210 minutes in both playoff games against Houston.
 After missing three matches with a quadriceps strain, Alonso returned to score on a long-range blast against D.C.
 United on June 17.
 He finished with one goal and three assists for the season.
 All three assists came during first two matches.
 Alonso also appeared in two U.S. Open Cup games, including 90 minutes in the final.

 In 2010, Alonso returned from injury to help Seattle post the league's best record in the second half of the season.
 He started 23 of 25 appearances in the regular season and playoffs, matching his 2009 totals with one goal and three assists.
 He scored the game-winner against Chivas on October 15.
 Alonso missed eight games due to a quadriceps strain that happened on May 8 and returned against FC Dallas on July 11.
 Seattle was 11-3-5 in regular season matches when he played at least 45 minutes.
 Alonso also appeared in two U.S. Open Cup and five CONCACAF Champions League matches.

 In February 2011, Alonso signed a contract extension with Seattle through the 2014 season.
 In 2011, he led field players with 33 appearances and 2891 minutes (ranked 12th among field players in MLS).
 He played the full 90 minutes in each of his 32 MLS starts.
 Alonso scored a career-high three goals and matched his high with three assists.
 He scored the game-winner at Portland on July 10 by converting his first career penalty.
 He finished second on the team with 54 shots.
 He was selected as an MLS All-Star for the first time.
 He scored both goals in 2–2 draw at Comunicaciones on September 27 in a CCL Group Stage match.
 Alonso was named U.S. Open Cup Player of the Round for his performance in the final.
-(He added late goal in a2-0 win over Chicago.)
+(He added late goal in a 2–0 win over Chicago.)
 He made 43 appearances and 40 starts across all competitions.